How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo rm /usr/share/keyrings/microsoft.gpg

-To completely remove VSCode configuration directories from APT installations:
+To remove the user configuration directories from an APT installation:

 rm -rf ~/.config/Code